 801 N. Cass St., (414) 277-1111

 Don't miss indulging in a leisurely brunch at this cozy spot just around the corner from Cathedral Square.
 Options include classic lox and bagel, seasonal quiche, and Guinness French toast, along with classics like corned beef hash and eggs Benedict.
-Sunday brunch, featuring items from $8-11, is served from 10 a.m. to 2 p.m.
+Sunday brunch, featuring items ranging from $8 to $11, is served from 10 a.m. to 2 p.m.

 1505 W. Mequon Rd., Mequon, (262) 241-7076

-Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Cafe 1505 serves up an excellent brunch from 8 a.m. to 3 p.m.
-Saturday and Sunday.
-Also available are handmade Bloody Marys and Bailey's & coffee.
+Specializing in soups, salads, vegetarian fare and sandwiches, as well as weekly specials, Cafe 1505 serves up an excellent brunch from 8 a.m. to 3 p.m., Saturday and Sunday.
+Also available are mimosas and handmade Bloody Marys.

 2306 S. Kinnickinnic Ave., (414) 755-0377

-Cafe Centraal brunch has fun spins on all the classics including omelets, waffles, French toast and Benedicts.
-Serving brunch Saturday and Sunday from 8 a.m. to 3 p.m., check the menu for details because the menu is slightly different depending on the day.
-Many of the dishes can be prepared gluten-free.
+Cafe Centraal's brunch puts a fun spin on all the classics, including omelets, waffles, French toast and Benedicts.
+Serving brunch Saturdays and Sundays from 8 a.m. to 3 p.m., check the menu for details because the menu is slightly different depending on the day.
+Many dishes can be made without meat as well.

 3129 N. Bremen St., (414) 810-3941